thiago95macedo/weth/doc/cla/corporate/abstractive.md

 Belgium, 2022-10-25

-Abstractive BV agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Abstractive BV agrees to the terms of the WETH Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this